zxc916684603/ecs/intl.en-US/Product Introduction/Regions and zones.md

         Alibaba Cloud’s international regions are data centers outside mainland China.
 They offer access at international bandwidth, targeting areas outside mainland China.
 Users in mainland China that access services deployed in these regions may experience high latency.
 Therefore, we do not recommend deploying services in international regions if users from mainland China require access.

-        -   If you have business operations in Hong Kong or Southeast Asia, choose the region Hong Kong, Asia Pacific SE 1, Asia Pacific SE 3, or Asia Pacific SE 5.
+        -   If you have business operations in China \(Hong Kong\) or Southeast Asia, choose the region China \(Hong Kong\), Asia Pacific SE 1, Asia Pacific SE 3, or Asia Pacific SE 5.
         -   If you have business operations in Japan and Korea, choose the Asia Pacific NE 1.
         -   If you have business operations in India, choose the region Asia Pacific SOU 1.
         -   If you have business operations in Australia, choose the region Asia Pacific SE 2.